Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Methodology of FiCoCo-V

-\para{Visually-replaceable Redundancy.} We follow the motivation that if a visual token requires substantial information from other visual tokens at the attention layer, it indicates that its own information is not unique.
-Therefore, such a token is redundant and can be replaced by other visual tokens.
-Formally, given the self-attention weight matrix $\mathbf{A}^v \in \mathbb{R}^{N \times N}$, where $N$ is the number of the input visual tokens, we can define the \textit{visually-replaceable redundancy} of the $i$-th token by averaging its received attention, \textit{i.e.}, $\frac{1}{N} \sum_{j=1}^N \mathbf{A}^v_{i,j}$.
-We emphasize that this design is significantly different from previous methods~\cite{Chen:FastV}, as they regard attention between visual tokens as a measure of \textit{importance}.
+\para{Filter: What token should be discarded?} When evaluating the redundancy of tokens within the vision encoder, we draw inspiration from the two natural principles of humans when quickly and comprehensively summarizing the content of a given image.
+Firstly, to accelerate the recognition, we tend to ignore those similar pixels as they commonly provide the same information.
+Similarly, within a self-attention layer, if a visual token requires substantial information from other visual tokens, it indicates that its own information is not unique, and the token can be replaced by other visual tokens.
+Formally, given the self-attention weight matrix $\mathbf{A}^v \in \mathbb{R}^{N \times N}$, where $N$ is the number of the visual tokens, we can define the \textbf{vision-aware redundancy} of the $i$-th token by averaging its received attention, \textit{i.e.}, $\frac{1}{N} \sum_{j=1}^N \mathbf{A}^v_{i,j}$.
+We emphasize that this design is significantly different from previous methods~\cite{Chen:FastV}, as they regard attention between visual tokens as a measure of importance, and provide analysis in Appendix.